-Bamboo yarn is made with bamboo grass that is harvested and distilled into cellulose that is then spun into the yarn.
-Bamboo yarn is considered an eco-friendly fabric.
+Bamboo yarn is made with bamboo grass that is harvested and distilled into cellulose that's then spun into yarn.
+It's a natural, non-animal sourced fiber that's considered an eco-friendly fabric.

 Bamboo knitting yarn is a relatively new entry in the knitting world, but it has become quite popular very quickly and with good reason.
-Bamboo is a beautiful natural fiber that wears well, brings a little bit of luxury to the item, and is often considered naturally antibacterial.
+Bamboo is a beautiful natural fiber that wears well, brings a little bit of luxury to a project, and is often considered naturally antibacterial.

-But if you are seeking an environmentally conscious material, be careful with your choice.
+Be discriminating when seeking an environmentally conscious material.
 Not all companies use environmentally safe methods when producing bamboo yarn.
-Like with any other manufactured item, research the company’s methods before you buy it to make sure the company’s processing technology is environmentally safe.
+Like with any other manufactured item, research the company’s methods before you make a purchase to make sure the processing technology is environmentally safe.

 Antibacterial and Hypoallergenic